Geologic Hazards, Land-Use Laws, and Professional Standards of Practice in Colorado

 Several notable activities have occurred recently or are occurring at present in Colorado in response to these issues:

-(1) The Colorado Board of Registration for Professional Engineers and Professional Land Surveyors (BRPEPLS) has published Policy Statement 15, which lists key guidelines and limitations for engineering in designated natural hazard areas (see Attachment 1).
-A task force of engineers and geologists updated Policy Statement 15 in mid-1998. [note; and again in 2000]
+(1) The Colorado Board of Registration for Professional Engineers and Professional Land Surveyors (CBRPEPLS) has published Policy Statement 15, which lists key guidelines and limitations for engineering in designated natural hazard areas (see Attachment 1, below).
+A task force of engineers and geologists updated Policy Statement 15 in mid-1998.
+[Ed note: and again in 2000]

 (3) The Inter-Geo Society, which is comprised of leaders from the various professional geological organizations in Colorado, held a series of meetings in late 1998 to raise the issue of professional registration for Colorado geologists.
 A meeting and panel discussion called “To be or not to be… licensed…registered…certified,” occurred in November 1998.
-These and future meetings are intended to facilitate an opportunity for geologists to discuss the potential need for professional registration in Colorado. [note: a licensure bill for professional geologists is slated to be submitted for the 2001-2002 legislative session]
+These and future meetings are intended to facilitate an opportunity for geologists to discuss the potential need for professional registration in Colorado.
+[Ed note: a licensure bill for professional geologists was slated to be submitted for the 2001-2002 legislative session, it failed.]

 Geologic hazards are an important consideration for land-use and development activities in Colorado.
 This paper has outlined many of the State’s pertinent statutes for geologic suitability assessment, and the role of the Colorado Geological Survey in providing technical assistance to local government agencies and technical information to the private sector and the general public.
 The role of geologists and engineers and the need for registration of geologists have received recent attention; these issues may have a future impact on professional standards of practice for Colorado geologists and engineers.